veddermatic/react-native-multipicker/README.md

 A UIPickerView proof of concept implementation that allows you to have multiple components in your picker.

-You can make one like so:
+You can make a basic one like so:

     <VPickerIOS style={styles.picker} onChange={this._someOnChange}>
         <VPickerComponent selectedValue={this.state.currentWord} onChange={this._someOtherOnChange}>